 West Hollywood is the place for boutiques and retail excess, particularly on Rodeo Drive, Beverly Boulevard and Melrose Avenue.
 Santa Monica and its fun-filled pier are a short drive from where you are; Third Street Promenade is also good for browsing.
 For something a little more boho, head to the independent shops on Abbot Kinney Boulevard in Venice; we like Japanese emporium Tortoise and purveyors of vintage beach wares, Surfing Cowboys.
-Drop by for a super-healthy brunch made with artisan ingredients at Axe (+1 310 664 9787) while you’re there.
-If all that arugula, bran and buckwheat noodle broth looks too worthy, opt for bacon and eggs followed by a brownie or home-made ice cream instead…
+Drop by for a giant cupcake at Malibu Kitchen & Gourmet while you’re there.

-Sushi fans will want to get themselves to the best sushi bar in LA: Matsuhisa (+1 310 659 9639) at 129 North La Cienaga Boulevard – open weekdays for lunch, and every day for dinner.
-Fans of Cecconi’s in London can now sample its trademark classic Italian fare at 8764 Melrose in West Hollywood (+1 310 432 2000) – check out the cicchetti and dolci on the midnight menu, available for night owls from 11pm–1am on Thursdays, Fridays and Saturdays.
-Definitely book a table at either Osteria Mozza at 6602 Melrose Avenue (+1 323 297 0100) or Pizzeria Mozza at 641 North Highland Avenue (+ 1 323 297 0101), the hot new Italian eateries from a triumvirate of dedicated foodies: Nancy Silverton, Mario Batali and Joseph Bastianich.
-Worship at the altar of meat at Boa, a celeb-studded steakhouse with good looks and potent cocktails at 9200 Sunset Boulevard, West Hollywood (+1 310 278 2050).
-Get one or two of your five daily portions from Ammo, an organic restaurant with a fruit and veg-heavy menu at 1155 North Highland Avenue (+1 323 871 2666).
-The restaurant works closely with local farmers and supplies, and the warm, woody decor reflects its natural philosophy.
-Head to Katana at 8439 West Sunset Boulevard (+1 323 650 8585), for traditional Japanese food cooked on a charcoal grill, served with a tasty trio of dipping sauces – ginger, ponzu and soy mustard.
+Sushi fans will want to get themselves to the best sushi bar in LA: Matsuhisa at 129 North La Cienaga Boulevard – open weekdays for lunch, and every day for dinner.
+Fans of Cecconi’s in London can now sample its trademark classic Italian fare at 8764 Melrose in West Hollywood – check out the cicchetti and dolci on the midnight menu, available for night owls from 11pm–1am on Thursdays, Fridays and Saturdays.
+Definitely book a table at either Osteria Mozza at 6602 Melrose Avenue or Pizzeria Mozza at 641 North Highland Avenue (+ 1 323 297 0101), the hot new Italian eateries from a triumvirate of dedicated foodies: Nancy Silverton, Mario Batali and Joseph Bastianich.
+Worship at the altar of meat at Boa, a celeb-studded steakhouse with good looks and potent cocktails at 9200 Sunset Boulevard, West Hollywood.
+Much like the Marmont, Sunset Trocadero channels classic Hollywood, with a menu of firm favourites and a dab hand at Martini-making.
+Head to Katana at 8439 West Sunset Boulevard, for traditional Japanese food cooked on a charcoal grill, served with a tasty trio of dipping sauces – ginger, ponzu and soy mustard.

 Urth Caféon Melrose (+1 310 205 9311) is where West Hollywood’s locals head for their organic tea and coffee fix.

-Check out the deco styling of The Terraceat Sunset Tower Hotel’s Tower Bar (+1 323 654 7100) and have pre-dinner drinks on the old-Hollywood-style terrace.
+Check out the deco styling of the Terraceat Sunset Tower Hotel’s Tower Bar and have pre-dinner drinks on the old-Hollywood-style terrace.